waveaccounting/ml-challenge-expenses/README.md

 - Tried several **shallow learning** classifiers - Logistic Regression, Naive Bayes, SVM, Gradient Boosting (XGBoost) and Random Forest and attempted to take an ensemble of the ones that performed best
 - Feature engineering involved vectorizing text (**expense description** field) as TF-IDF ventors and using other fields like day_of_week, expense amount, employee ID and tax name.
 I didn't use n-grams here, but that's possibly an improvement option
 - Tried the classifiers in a two-fold approach - with all features and with only text features
-- Tried with Grid Search cross validation and tuning several parameters like regularization factor, number of estimators etc
+- Tried with Grid Search cross validation (used `LeaveOneOut` since pretty small data) and tuning several parameters like regularization factor, number of estimators etc
 - Most classifiers worked better with only text features, indicating that the **expense description** text field is the key field for classification here, and that goes right with common intuition
 - XGBoost didn't perform as well as I had anticipated
 - My personal pick of the classifiers in this case would be Random forest based on the performance (although I tried a further ensemle of Random Forest with SVM amd Logistic Regression)